 A great place for teaching your kids at Disney World is Rafiki’s Planet Watch.
 Here, they can learn about animals and protecting the environment.

 Your kids can talk to cast members about animal nutrition, veterinary medicine, ways they can protect the environment in their own backyard, and many other things.

 My son learned how zookeepers examine the animals’ poop to learn about their health.
 We love making the trek out to Rafiki’s.

 For a more in-depth look at elephants, consider taking the Caring for Giants tour.
 To learn more about rhinos, look at the Up Close with Rhinos tour.
 Both of these tours require an additional fee.

 Gorilla Falls Exploration Trail and Maharajah Jungle Trek

 One particular area where this is especially well done is the bat enclosure on the Maharajah Jungle Trek.
-Not only do kids get the chance to see bats up close, but the cast members can teach them a wealth of information about the bats.
+Your kids can see bats up close, and the cast members will teach them a wealth of information about the bats.

 If your kids are young, sign them up to be Wilderness Explorers with Russell from UP.
 It’s amazing all the things they will learn in their quest to earn badges.